danielDevopsifi/danielDevopsifi.github.io/README.md

 # Portfolio Website

 This is a modern portfolio website built with Next.js, React, and TypeScript.
-This README provides instructions on how to make changes to the website content, even if you're not a technical person.
+This README provides instructions on how to make changes to the website content.

 ## Table of Contents